 Also, be sure to check out these Other Useful Apps!

 Jingit allows you to watch short ads for products and earn cash.
 You can also check in at your local stores and scan the barcodes of some of these products and take a quick 30 second survey to earn even more cash!
 Lastly, if you purchase the item and scan the barcode from your home, you can earn even more cash!!!

-Jingit recently changed its payout method to gift cards.
-I signed up for Jingit in October 2012 and have earned over $102.00 since then.
+Although they used to pay in cash, the current payout method for Jingit is through gift cards.
+I signed up for Jingit in October 2012 and have earned over $109.00 since then.